DillClaw Resolver (Published Specification)

 GET /capability/research.market.intel.vendors HTTP/1.1

 Returns the full resolution trace for a past resolution operation, identified by the trace_id included in every response.
 Enables audit and debugging.
-Traces are retained for a minimum of 72 hours.
+Traces SHOULD be retained for a minimum of 72 hours; production deployments may retain traces longer for compliance purposes.

 Accepts an array of resolution requests (maximum 50 per batch) and returns an array of responses in matching order.
 Useful for agents that need to resolve multiple capabilities in a single operation.
 Partial failure is permitted — individual request failures return error objects in-place without failing the entire batch.